war/asset-loading/README.md

     //add directional light
     DirectionalLight* direct_light = new DirectionalLight;
 ```
+V-sync can also be turned on to cap the framerate to the monitor's refresh rate by calling `WindowManager::SetVSyncMode(true)`.

 All `Mesh` objects and `AnimationPlayer` must be updated in the game's while loop.
 This is done by calling the `update()` function for each class:

 ```cpp